tomopedia/tomopedia.github.io/main_pages/60_questions.md

 ---
 layout: page
-title: How to contribute
+title: Questions
-permalink: contribute/
+permalink: questions/
 include_in_menu: true
 ---

+## How to contribute?

 There are many ways to contribute to the Tomopedia website, and we encourage everybody to do so.
 Most of Tomopedia's content is written in [Markdown](https://en.wikipedia.org/wiki/Markdown),